kobarion/temperature-monitoring-server/README.md

 1. [Download](https://github.com/kobarion/temperature-monitoring-server/releases) the latest release from GitHub.
 2. [Download](http://www.usbwebserver.net/en/download.php) the latest version of USBWebserver.
-3. Unzip and paste the folder `projeto` to the `root` folder at the USBWebserver directory.
+3. Unzip and paste the folder `projeto` and `favicon` to the `root` folder of the USBWebserver directory.

 ## Setting up ESP8266 and MySQL